bsebhat/bsebhat.github.io/content/labs/05-soc/05-adding-soc-accounts.md

 ## juiceshop Access
 For the `juiceshop` server, a new low-privilege user called `soc-analyst` can be created.
 I can go on the `sysadmin` desktop and SSH into `juiceshop`.

-Then, I can create a new `soc-analyst` user:
+Then, I can create a new `soc-analyst` user on the `juiceshop`:
 ```
 sudo useradd soc-analyst
 ```

 And I give it a password:
 ```
-sudo passwd soc-team
+sudo passwd soc-analyst
 ```

 Since the NodeJS app is located at `/opt/juice-shop`, and it's owned by the user `juiceshop` and group `juiceshop`, you can add the `soc-analyst` user to the `juiceshop` group, then adjust the permission for the `/opt/juice-shop` so the group `juiceshop` only has read access.
 This lets the user `juiceshop` to keep having read and write access, but the group `juiceshop` (including this new `soc-analyst` user) only has read access.